The best of the best in the Golden State, litigation stars Munger, Tolles & Olson have a hunger for more…

 Summer program

-Those who are lucky enough to snag a spot in Munger’s summer program will be given “a realistic idea of what it is like to practice law at our firm, where new lawyers get early responsibility from day one,” Weiss explains.
-He adds: “You will work closely with attorneys on matters that interest you doing meaningful assignments.
-Your summer will include invitations to attend weekly lunches hosted by our lawyers and firm alumni about cutting edge areas of law, training programs, and thoughtfully curated social events.”
-On top of this, summers are assigned a work coordinator and a social advisor; the former "will find assignments that are of interest to you and provide guidance and feedback during the summer," says Weiss, while the latter “will help ensure that you meet and get to know a broad swath of lawyers at the firm and get a true sense of what it is like to practice law in our distinct, and uniquely collegial and collaborative culture ,where early responsibility and radical transparency are the norm.”
+Those who are lucky enough to snag a spot in Munger’s summer program will be given “a realistic idea of what it is like to practice law at our firm, where new lawyers get early responsibility from day one,” the hiring partners explain.
+They add “You will work closely with attorneys on matters that interest you, doing meaningful assignments.
+Your summer will include invitations to attend frequent lunches hosted by our lawyers and firm alumni about cutting-edge areas of law; training programs; and thoughtfully curated social events.”
+On top of this, summers are assigned a work coordinator and a social adviser; the former "will find assignments that are of interest to you and provide guidance and feedback during the summer," say the hiring partners, while the latter “will help ensure that you meet and get to know a broad swath of lawyers at the firm and get a true sense of what it is like to practice law in our distinct and uniquely collegial and collaborative culture, where early responsibility and radical transparency are the norm.”

 And finally...